aishwaryachanda21/customer_segmentation/README.md

 **Why Recency was excluded from the churn model despite being available:** an initial model trained with Recency-derived features achieved a perfect ROC-AUC of 1.0 — a clear sign of target leakage, since the churn label is itself defined by Recency.
 Removing it produced a more honest, generalisable model (ROC-AUC 0.764) that predicts churn from purchasing behaviour rather than directly reading the answer.

 **Why joblib over MLflow Model Registry for serving:** the registry is valuable when multiple model versions compete for a production slot across a team.
-For a solo project with one chosen model per task, it adds setup ceremony without solving a real problem — and an interviewer who uses MLflow in production would immediately ask why it was needed.
+For a solo project with one chosen model per task, it adds setup ceremony without solving a real problem.
 Direct joblib loading is simpler, transparent, and honest.

 ## Next Steps (Week 5)